wp-plugins/woocommerce-product-category-selection-widget/readme.txt

 You will see each installation of the widget by the name of the title you gave it/them while setting p the display.
 Click on the title of the ones you want to add WooCommerce product categories too.
 There you will see a list of WooCommerce product categories with a check-box next to each category.
 Simply click the check-box of the categories you want to appear.
 Repeat with each installation.
 (Note you must have already set up some WooCommerce product categories)

 == Screenshots ==

 1. Separated product categories.

+== Changelog ==

+= 1.1 =
+* 7/23/15 Bug fix.
+When migrating website to new server the plugin caused errors that required to delete by FTP the plugin to access the site.
+This has been corrected.

+== Upgrade Notice ==

+= 1.1 =
+You should upgrade to prevent errors that may prevent access to your site.